ailhanli/flight-search-api/README.md

 ### Before Build

-First you need to install MongoDB on your machine or you can update mongo db settings defined in application.properties shared above.
+First you need to install MongoDB on your machine or you can update MongoDB settings defined in application.properties shared above if you have already installed MongoDB.

 To install MongoDB on your machine follow instructions at https://docs.mongodb.com/manual/administration/install-community/

-Before run project, please be sure that you have already defined Mongo DB user in MongoDB like below;
+Before run project, please be sure that you have already defined MongoDB user in MongoDB like below;

 ```
 db.createUser(